Browsing 0 - 10 results of 58 programs from 2014

 Dan was with us at the Exploratorium on December 12, 2014, for this conversation with Resonance curator Wayne Grim, and a fantastic music performance.

 Join Exploratorium Senior Scientist, Isabel Hawkins for a live webcast detailing the amazing stages of the Rosetta Mission!
 The Ebola virus has spread from West Africa to the United States with three confirmed cases and one death.
 The outbreak is generating fear, airport screenings, and a storm of media coverage.
 But how worried should we really be?
 Get the facts about Ebola from UCSF physician and infectious disease researcher Charles Chiu, who studies the Ebola virus and how it spreads.
 Check out this amazing footage taken from a quadcopter flying over the Exploratorium at their spectacular Pier 15 location on San Francisco's Embarcadero.
 Light Walk captures former Exploratorium artist and "natural philosopher" Bob Miller (1935-2007) leading a portion of his fabled walk, a blend of performance art and radical pedagogy that evolved into an Exploratorium institution.
 Developed over many years, Bob's walk was continually nourished by the observations, questions, and astonishment of visitors, teachers, and museum staff.
-The second season of Resonance kicks off with Oakland-based sound-making duo Black Spirituals.
-Their music is an ecstatic intersection of the tone-generating electronics and guitars of Zachary James Watkins, and the heart-thumping acoustic percussion of Marshall Trammell.
+Join us as Resonance kicks off its second season with Oakland-based sound-making duo Black Spirituals.
+Sarah Cahill interviews electronic artist and guitarist Zachary James Watkins and percussionist Marshall Tramell.